 Sensitivity assessment.
-Resistance has been assessed as 'High', Resilience as 'High'.
-Sensitivity has been assessed as 'Not Sensitive'.
+Resistance has been assessed as 'High', resilience as 'High' and sensitivity has been assessed as 'Not Sensitive'.

-Smothering and siltation High rate changes (light) Q: Low A: NR C: NR
+Smothering and siltation Low rate changes (light)

-High Q: High A: High C: High Not sensitive Q: Low A: Low C: Low
+Low Q: Low A: NR C: NR High Q: High A: High C: High

+Low Q: Low A: Low C: Low

-Alcyonium digitatum, Securiflustra securifrons & Spirobranchus triqueter are sessile and thus, would be unable to avoid the deposition of a smothering layer of sediment.
-Some Alcyonium digitatum colonies can attain a height of up to 20 cm (Edwards, 2008), Securiflustra securifrons colonies can attain a height of 10 cm (Porter, 2012) so would still be able to feed in the event of sediment deposition.
-However, Spirobranchus triqueter are an encrusting species and would thus likely be smothered, and depending on sediment retention could block larval settlement.
+Alcyonium digitatum and Caryophyllia smithii are sessile and thus would be unable to avoid the deposition of a smothering layer of sediment.
+Some Alcyonium digitatum colonies can attain a height of up to 20 cm (Budd, 2008), while Echinus esculentus are large globular urchins which can reach a diameter of 17 cm (Tyler-Walters, 2008).
+Spirobranchus triqueter are an encrusting species and would thus likely be smothered, and depending on sediment retention could block larval settlement.